 The Vehicle Registration Process For Ethiopia

 Moving to a new nation is an adventure.
 And it would be wise to bring a reliable resource with you for the ride, such as a car.
-With that said, here are the steps for registering your car in Ethiopia for those willing to jump through the hurdles.
+Here are the steps for registering your vehicle in Ethiopia for those willing to jump through the hurdles.

 Steps To Register A Car

-The nation’s vehicles are governed by the land Transportation of Ethiopia, where owners looking to register their vehicles must stop.
+The nation’s vehicles are governed by the land Transportation of Ethiopia, where owners looking to register their cars must stop.
 Before stopping by the office, have the following items checked off:

 - Valid proof of identity